Updated April 2026

 Contact Provider

 Call your MBI provider's claims line.
-Most require you to call before authorising repairs.
+Most providers require you to call before authorising any repairs.

 3